TregynCC/tregyncc.github.io/_pages/about.md

 subtitle: Under Construction

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false

-selected_papers: false # includes a list of papers marked as "selected={true}"
+# includes a list of papers marked as "selected={true}"
+selected_papers: false

-social: false # includes social icons at the bottom of the page
+# includes social icons at the bottom of the page
+social: false

 announcements:
-  enabled: false # includes a list of news items
+  # includes a list of news items
+  enabled: false
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  # leave blank to include all the news in the _news folder
+  limit: 5

 latest_posts:
   enabled: false
-  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
+  # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false
-  limit: 3 # leave blank to include all the blog posts
+  # leave blank to include all the blog posts
+  limit: 3
 ---

 Hi, my name is Chen Cui (崔晨).